ffplayout/ffplayout/docker/README.md

 ## Base Image

-Use of [centos image](https://hub.docker.com/_/centos) as base image as it offer the possibility to use systemd.
+Use of [CentOS image](https://hub.docker.com/_/centos) as base image as it offer the possibility to use systemd.
 In order to run systemd in a container it has to run in privileged mode and bind to the `cgroup` of the host.

 ## Image

 In addition to the base image, there is the compilation of ffmpeg and all lib from source based on https://github.com/jrottenberg/ffmpeg.
 We can't use directly the image from `jrottenberg/ffmpeg` as it compile ffmpeg with the flag `--enable-small` that remove some part of the json from the ffprobe command.
-There is also a conf file to override the ffplayout.service as the libs for ffmpeg are not in the defauft place which is copied to `/etc/systemd/system/ffplayout.service.d/overide.conf`.
+There is also a conf file to override the ffplayout.service as the libs for ffmpeg are not in the default place which is copied to `/etc/systemd/system/ffplayout.service.d/override.conf`.

 The image is build with a default user/pass `admin/admin`.